BeauNouvelle/FaceAware/README.md

 In most cases we can use AspectFill to fit the image to the bounds of a UIImageView without stretching or leaving whitespace, however when it comes to photos of people, it's quite often to have the faces cropped out if they're not perfectly centered.

 This is where AspectFillFaceAware comes in.
-It will analyse a UIImageViews image property, and re-center the image to include all detected faces.
+It will analyse an image either through `UIImageView`'s `image` property, or one you set using one of the built in fucntions and focus in on any faces it can find within.

 <img src="https://raw.githubusercontent.com/BeauNouvelle/AspectFillFaceAware/master/largeExample.png" width=30%>